-$170,000 to develop and validate predictive distribution models of high-priority invasive species under current and future climates.
+$170,000 for Climate Change and Range Expansion of Invasive Plants to develop and validate predictive distribution models of high-priority invasive species under current and future climates.
 Research will focus on nine weeds on the Minnesota’s noxious weed list: Palmer amaranth, narrowleaf bittercress, oriental bittersweet, brown knapweed, black swallow-wort, Grecian foxglove, common teasel, Japanese hops, and Dalmatian toadflax.
 This work will improve detection and establish priorities for eradication and management.
 Principal investigator is David Moeller, professor of plant biology.

 Winter 2017 update